aau-giraf/web-api/README.md

   - `dotnet ef database update`
   - If an exception is thrown then adjust the migration Up method in the file `Migrations/...NameOfMigrationDescribingTheChange.cs` to include the change of the model without triggering any MySQL exceptions.
 It may be good to inspect the file in any case, to see that it will function as expected.
   - When the database is updated confirm that the migration `NameOfMigrationDescribingTheChange` is added to the table `__efmigrationshistory` in the giraf database.
-  - Now check that the Down method in the migration is also working properly by running `dotnet ef database update NameOfMigrationDescribingTheChange`.
+  - Now check that the Down method in the migration is also working properly.
+Determine the name of the last migration before yours, looking at the date and time prefixes in `ls Migrations/MySQL`.
+If it is `20180409123114_PreviousMigration.cs`, then you must run `dotnet ef database update PreviousMigration`.
   - If an exception is thrown then adjust the migration Down method in the file `Migrations/...NameOfMigrationDescribingTheChange.cs` to include the change of the model without triggering any MySQL exceptions.
   - When the database is updated to the previous migration confirm that `NameOfMigrationDescribingTheChange` is no longer in the table `__efmigrationshistory` in the giraf database.
   - Finally update the database to the newly added migration again using `dotnet ef database update`.